nvzqz/static-assertions/README.md

 - **Q:** Will this affect my compiled binary?

   **A:** Nope!
-There is zero runtime cost to using this because all checks are at compile-time, and so no code is emitted to run.
+There is zero runtime cost to using this because all checks are at compile-time, so no code is emitted to run.

 - **Q:** Will this affect my compile times?